ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 ### Config file templating

-You can define a set of environment variables in a config file templating form.
+You can define a set of variables in a config file templating form.
 The resulting config file will be deployed on the runtime under the provided target file path.
 You can define runtime secrets in this step as well.

+The config file templating is using the golang template engine for rendering the provided files.
+Therefore, you could insert your data by putting it inside curly braces (`{{ expression }}`).
+In most cases it will be enough to place a reference to the variable at the desired place inside your config file e.g. `{{ .secrets.key }}` or `{{ .runtime.key }}`.
+If you want to learn more about the syntax you could check out the [golang documentation](https://pkg.go.dev/text/template).
+Additionally, the [sprig functions](http://masterminds.github.io/sprig/ ) were installed if you need some more complex methods.

-To make use of them in your config file, you can reference them via `key = $key`.
-Deploy Now automatically replaces the placeholders with the secret values when deploying the config file to the infrastructure.
-If you wish to set up a MariaDB, Deploy Now defines a set of keys, whose values can be referenced by `$key` as well.
+If you wish to set up a MariaDB, Deploy Now defines a set of keys, whose values are prefixed with `.runtime.db`.
+These variables contain the database user (`.runtime.db.user`) and password (`.runtime.db.password`) as well as the host (`.runtime.db.host`) and the database name (`.runtime.db.name`).
 The values of these variables will be dynamically set during the deployment.
-Database variables are stored in Deploy Now databases and cannot be accessed via GitHub secrets.
+Database variables are stored internally in Deploy Now and cannot be accessed via GitHub secrets.

+Some apps my require the url they are running on.
+This value can be accessed by using the key `.runtime.appUrl`.

 ## Adapt runtime configurations for existing projects

 ### Editing the config file

-After the project creation, we will create a config file based on your inputs and store it under your provided target path in the `.deploy-now` folder of your repository.
+After the project creation, we will create a config file based on your inputs and store it under your provided target path in the `.deploy-now` folder of your repository and add the suffix `.template` to indicate that this file contains some placeholders.
 You can edit this file directly and Deploy Now will copy it to the right location on your runtime with the next deployment.

+If you want to create a new config file which contains some placeholder values simply add a file with the suffix `.template` to the `.deploy-now` folder.
+The relative path of this file inside the `.deploy-now` folder will be used as target path for the deployed config file.

 ### Adding new runtime secrets